 In this project we will use pulse width modulation to control the brightness of led connected to a PIC16F877A microcontroller.
 If you are new to pulse width modulation technique go through PWM theory of operation article before executing this project.
 If you are new to PIC microcontroller programming we suggest you to execute the basic led blinking project here before trying this project.
-If you don't have access to your own hardware for this project, you can schedule the project on our company hardware and execute it remotely.

 Led has two leads.
 The longer lead is +ve and shorter lead is -ve.
 Connect PORTC PIN 2 of the microcontroller to one end of the resistor and other end of the resistor to +ve end of the led.
 Connect the -ve end of the led to the ground on the development board.